Tony Cascarino

 Anthony Guy Cascarino (born 1 September 1962) is a former professional footballer who played as a striker for various British and French clubs and internationally for the Republic of Ireland national team, with whom he competed in UEFA Euro 1988 and two World Cups in 1990 and 1994.
+He was Aston Villa's record signing.

 Since retirement, he has presented on Talksport radio and written for both The Times and Ireland's Hot Press magazine.
 He has worked for both Sky Sports in England and TV3 and Today FM in Ireland.
 He was a winning participant in the fourth season of the Celebrity Bainisteoir reality television series.

 Early life

 Cascarino was born in St Paul's Cray, Kent, on 1 September 1962 to an Italian father and an English mother.
 Prior to his professional football career, he worked as a hairdresser and labourer.

 Club career

 In their three seasons together at Millwall, Cascarino and Teddy Sheringham scored 99 goals between them.

-Cascarino joined Gillingham in 1982 from Crockenhill, and according to Cascarino Gillingham donated tracksuits and training equipment to Crockenhill in lieu of a transfer fee.
+Cascarino joined Gillingham in 1982 from Crockenhill, and, according to Cascarino, Gillingham donated tracksuits and training equipment to Crockenhill in lieu of a transfer fee.
 He made his professional debut on 2 February 1982 in a 1–0 away league defeat to Burnley.
 His first goal for the Kent side came in his home debut on 13 February 1982 against Wimbledon, scoring the last goal in a 6–1 win having replaced an injured Dean White as substitute.
 Cascarino later revealed that, having not expected to be named in the matchday squad, he had consumed a "double Wimpey and chips and a Knickerbocker Glory" just before kick-off.

 While with the Kent side, he scored 110 goals in all competitions, and was named in the PFA Third Division Team of the Year for three successive seasons.

 He went on to play for Millwall – the club he supported as a boy.
 Millwall had missed an opportunity to sign Cascarino as a youngster and subsequently paid the Gills £225,000 to secure his services.

 Cascarino signed for Aston Villa for £1.1m in March 1990, then a record transfer fee for the club.
 His time with the Birmingham club was an unhappy one, and in July 1991 he signed for Celtic for a £1.1m fee, which was also a club record.
 In joining Celtic, he was managed by his former agent and Ireland teammate Liam Brady.